Asad-Ismail/dl-papers-implementation/CONTRIBUTING.md

 - **Reproducibility**: Are random seeds set appropriately?
 - **Documentation**: Is the code well-explained?

-### Common AI Code Issues
+### Common Code Issues to Check

-- Hallucinated APIs or functions
+Even with DeepCode's state-of-the-art performance, always verify:
+- API compatibility and function signatures
-- Incorrect tensor dimensions
+- Correct tensor dimensions and data flow
-- Missing error handling
+- Proper error handling and edge cases
-- Over-complicated logic
+- Code complexity and maintainability
-- Inadequate documentation
+- Comprehensive documentation and examples

 ## Questions?